cbg-ethz/pcNEM/README.md

 install_github("cbg-ethz/pcNEM")
 ```
 ### Running pc-NEM ###
-Small toy example with 6 S-genes, 6 knockdown experiments, and 90 E-genes.
+A small toy example with 6 S-genes, 6 knockdown experiments, and 90 E-genes.
 First, we sample a random network and then generate a perturbation map with on-target probabilities set to 0.8 and off-target probabilities set to 0.2.
-Next, we simulate data using the network and the perturbation map and setting FPR = 0.05 and FNR = 0.01.
-Then use pc-NEM to learn the network and noise parameters.
+Next, we simulate data using the network and the perturbation map with FPR = 0.05 and FNR = 0.01.
+Once we have simulated the data, we use pc-NEM to learn the network and noise parameters.
 ```
 library(pcnem)
 library(Rgraphviz)